aws/aws-parallelcluster/tests/integration-tests/README.md

   --credential CREDENTIAL
                         STS credential to assume when running tests in a specific region.Credentials need to be in the format <region>,<endpoint>,<ARN>,<externalId> and can be specified multiple times.
                         <region> represents the region credentials are used for, <endpoint> is the sts endpoint to contact in order to assume credentials, <account-id> is the id of the account where the role
-                        to assume is defined, <externalId> is the id to use when assuming the role. (e.g. ap-east-1,https://sts.us-east-1.amazonaws.com,arn:aws:iam::<account-id>:role/role-to-assume,externalId)
-                        (default: None)
-  --retry-on-failures   Retry once more the failed tests after a delay of 60 seconds. (default: False) --tests-root-dir TESTS_ROOT_DIR
+                        to assume is defined, <externalId> is the id to use when assuming the role. (e.g. ap-east-1,https://sts.us-east-1.amazonaws.com,arn:aws:iam::<account-id>:role/role-to- assume,externalId) (default: None) --retry-on-failures   Retry once more the failed tests after a delay of 60 seconds. (default: False) --tests-root-dir TESTS_ROOT_DIR
                         Root dir where integration tests are defined (default: ./tests)